MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 series: Investigating C++ compile times
 ---

 I love side projects.
 You have a problem you want to solve, think about how you'd do it and then start working on a solution that *mostly works*.
 Now you've calmed the itch that started it all, it becomes a *product* and you start losing interest on it.
-A new side projects pops in.
-But this time I managed to finish it!
+A new side projects pops in, the cycle repeats.

+But this time I managed to finish one!

 Over a year ago I started a side project to create a flame graph out of a MSBuild execution.
 This was inspired by [@aras_p](https://twitter.com/aras_p)'s [blog post](https://aras-p.info/blog/2019/01/16/time-trace-timeline-flame-chart-profiler-for-Clang/){:target="_blank"}.
 Thanks again for everything you've written in your blog!

-This post serves as a summary of what I learned and what ended up in the tool.
-I thought it would be a shorter post but it got out of control and the examples will be part of a new one so we can show more!
+This post serves as a summary of what I learned while developing this tool.
+I thought it would be a shorter post but then got out of control!
+We'll have an extra post fiddling with compiler flags and project configurations to show a lot of examples!

 ![MSBuild to flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/msbuild-flame-graph.png "MSBuild flame graph"){: .align-center}

-We'll be using my (unreleased) GameBoy emulator (yeah, one of those abandoned side-projects) throughout the post so we can see real data and not just synthetic tests.
+Some of the examples in this post will feature my (unreleased) GameBoy emulator (yeah, one of those abandoned side projects) to illustrate some points.
+This way, we can see some real data and not just synthetic tests.

 # The background